nrkn/ast-whitelist/README.md

 ## testWithReason

-Same as test, except instead of returning a boolean from your predicate you return either:
+Same as `test`, except instead of returning a boolean from your predicate you return either:

 ```js